DerSpeedMann/UnturnedStorePluginChecker/README.md

             Inst.Unload();
         }

-        // is successful if all required mods are loaded and if the server ip is allowed to access the files private static void workshopCheckCompleted(bool success, List<WorkshopItem> workshopsData) {
+        // is successful if all required mods are loaded and if the server ip is allowed to access all files private static void workshopCheckCompleted(bool success, List<WorkshopItem> workshopsData) {
             if (!success)
             {
-                Inst.Unload();
+                // the WorkshopItem list contains the results of every single workshop item checked Inst.Unload();
             }
         }